Skip to content

 • The expected command to deploy should be as simple as:

---compute-pool-id TEXT Flink compute pool ID.
-If not provided, it will create a pool. [default: None]
+* `--compute-pool-id TEXT`: Flink compute pool ID.
+If not provided, it will create a pool.

---force The children deletion will be done only if they are stateful.
-This Flag force to drop table and recreate all (ddl, dml) [default: no-force]
+* `--may-start-children / --no-may-start-children`: The children deletion will be done only if they are stateful.
+This Flag force to drop table and recreate all (ddl, dml) [default: no-may-start-children]

 • Deploy dml - ddl: Given the table name, executes the dml and ddl to deploy a pipeline.
 If the compute pool id is present it will use it.
 If not, it will get the existing pool_id from the table already deployed, if none is defined it will create a new pool and assign the pool_id.
 A deployment may impact children statement depending of the semantic of the current DDL and the children's one.